curl/curl/docs/CHECKSRC.md

 ## Command line options

-`-W[file]` whitelists that file and exculudes it from being checked.
-Helpful when for example one of the files are generated.
+`-W[file]` whitelists that file and excludes it from being checked.
+Helpful when, for example, one of the files is generated.

 `-D[dir]` directory name to prepend to file names when accessing them.